-Query one agent per agency.
-Many agencies share queries, so if the one you queried doesn't bite, but they think a colleague will, they'll often show that query to another agent.
+Query one agent per agency: Many agencies share queries or have one person who reads and sorts them.
+If the agent you queried doesn't bite, but they think a colleague will be interested, they'll often show that query to another agent.

 Don't Sweat the Small Stuff

 It's not uncommon to query and realize you goofed on something.
 Spelled a name wrong, sent the wrong version of the synopsis, whatever.
 Don't freak out when this happens.
 If it's a tiny mistake, don't worry about it.
 These things happen and agents know it.
-They won't reject you for it if the hook is good.
-If it's a bigger mistake, simply send a new query, making it clear that you're correcting the goof.
+They won't reject you for it if the novel's hook is good.
+If it's a bigger mistake, simply send a new query and make it clear that you're correcting the goof.
 Mistakes happen.

 Thoughts on Re-Querying

-If your query doesn't get any bites, you'll likely re-work it or the novel and resend.
+If your query doesn't get any bites, you'll likely re-work it (or the novel) and resubmit.
 Basic rule of thumb is to wait one to three months before re-querying an agent (or another agent at the same agency).
 If an agent gave you feedback and you made those changes, mention that in your new query.
 It shows you're open to revision and listened to what they had to say.

 However, if no significant changes were made to the book and/or the query, odds are it'll get the same response.
 Make sure a re-query feels like a new book, not just an edited version with the same hook in it.
 Unless the query was really bad, there's a strong chance the hook is what got the rejection, not the query itself.
 Do your best to be objective here.

 Looking for tips on revising or planning your novel?
 Check out my newest book Planning Your Novel: Ideas and Structure, a series of self-guided workshops that help you turn your idea into a novel.
 It's also a great guide for revisions!